 The American Association for Long-Term Care Insurance reports that in 2019 the major insurance companies paid over $11 Billion in benefits to American families.
 People require long-term care services for a variety of reasons.
 These include:

 - Brain and other central nervous system disorders

 - Cardiovascular issues

 - Respiratory problems (including COPD)

-No matter why a person may require long-term care services and supports, the benefits from a Long-Term Care policy have a big impact on family members and savings.
+No matter why a person may require long-term care services and supports, the benefits from a Long-Term Care policy greatly impact family members and savings.
 Experts suggest planning prior to retirement when premiums are very affordable.
 Plus, your health is usually better, giving you more options to choose from.